hzget/hzget.github.io/programming/basic/ffi.md

 [Difference between FFI and ABI](./ffi_vs_abi.md)

-Example: use c code from rust
+Example: use c code from within rust code
 ---

 Suppose we have a c code: